fdasilva59/Datascience-Sandbox-Installation/README.md

   - hdfs.YOUR_DOMAIN.COM (if you are installing Hadoop/Spark with the option *--hadoop*)
   - cluster.YOUR_DOMAIN.COM (if you are installing Hadoop/Spark with the option *--hadoop*)
   - jobs.YOUR_DOMAIN.COM (if you are installing Hadoop/Spark with the option *--hadoop*)
+  - jupyter.YOUR_DOMAIN.COM (if you are installing Jupyter notebooks with the option *--jupyter*)

 **Important** In order to register these certificates, the *setup-server.sh* script will prompt you for your domain name and contact email address : make sure the information provided are valid otherwise cerbot and the installation script will fail.
 (Note : the script only test for empty input.
 There is not (yet) a regex to verify for valid domain name or valid email address format)